|Products / Home||About||Contact||Links|

 What Experts Say Regarding Our Omega-3 / Omega-6 Diets?

-Contrasted to fish oil omega-3 supplements, Atlantic Marine Products seal oil is 20% to 25% richer in omega-3 poly-unsaturates, including DPA which is minimal to non-existent in fish oils Fish oil Omega-3 supplements are often heavily processed concentrates lacking in natural nutritional balance.
+Krill Oil and Fish Oil omega-3 supplements comparatively lack the highlight element DPA.
+Atlantic Marine Products seal oil is 20% to 25% richer in omega-3 poly-unsaturates, including DPA which is minimal to non-existent in fish and Krill oils Fish oil Omega-3 supplements are often heavily processed concentrates lacking in natural nutritional balance.
 This is critical as DPA levels can be 10 times greater in seal oil and is known to be a significant catalyst for EPA.
-About a third of the long chain Omega 3 fatty acids circulating in human blood is attributable to DPA.
-Please, read more on this at the F.A.Q. area below.
+About a third of the long chain Omega 3 fatty acids circulating in human blood is attributable to DPA. (see the F.A.Q. area below).

 Essential Fatty Acids (EFA) .
-EFA's are catagorized in two types, Omega-3 and Omega-6.
-Omega 6 is derived from plant based oils and Omeg-3 from seal blubber and fatty fish.
-A healthy balance of the two EFA's is considered to be 1 to 1, perhaps 1 to 2 times more Omega-6 than Omega-3.
+EFA is categorized in two types, Omega-3 and Omega-6.
+Omega 6 is derived from plant based oils and Omega-3 from seal blubber and fatty fish.
+A healthy balance of the two EFAs is considered to be 1 to 1, perhaps 1 to 2 times more Omega-6 than Omega-3.
 However in North America the ratio is out of whack at about 14 to-25, even 40 times more Omega-6 than Omega-3.

 | Comprehensive resource on Dog nutrition